50 Life Goals Examples For a Long, Happy, and Successful Life

 When we socialize, we feel connected, and this improves our mood and our mental health.

-13. To Wrap Your Life With Gratitude
+13. Wrap Your Days With Gratitude

 No matter what you’re working on, every morning when you wake up, take five minutes to write down your thoughts in a gratitude journal.

-Aligning your intentions and gratitude from the moment you wake up will fill your days with more purpose.
+Also, aligning your intentions and gratitude from the moment you wake up will fill your days with more purpose.

 Related: 40 Things To Be Grateful For + Free Printable Gratitude List

-To stay healthy through the years, explore these healthy life goals examples and choose a few that feel most helpful.
+To stay healthy through the years, explore these healthy life goals and choose a few that feel most helpful.

-People with optimal health get at least seven to eight hours of sleep each night.
+Most people with optimal health get at least seven to eight hours of sleep each night.

-15. To Exercise Regularly and Continuously
+15. Exercise Regularly and Continuously

 Moving your body is very important to your health.